Himalayan monal

 The Himalayan monal (Lophophorus impejanus), also called Impeyan monal, is a landfowl native to Himalayan forests and shrublands at elevations of 2100-4500 m.
 It is part of the family Phasianidae and is listed as Least Concern on the IUCN Red List.

 It is the national bird of Nepal, where it is known as the danphe or danfe, and state bird of Uttarakhand, India, where it is known as a monal.

 The scientific name commemorates Lady Mary Impey, the wife of the British chief justice of Bengal, Sir Elijah Impey.

 Description

-It is a relatively large-sized landfowl.
-The bird is about 70 cm long.
-The male weighs up to 2380 g and the female 2150 g.
+It is a relatively large-sized landfowl, 24-30 in long and weighing 3-5 lb.
 The adult male has multicoloured plumage throughout, while the female, as in other landfowl, is more subdued in colour.
 Notable features in the male include a long, metallic green crest, coppery feathers on the back and neck, and a prominent white rump that is most visible when the bird is in flight.
 The male's tail feathers are uniformly rufous, darkening towards the tips, whereas the female's lower tail coverts are white, barred with black and red.
 The female has a prominent white patch on the throat and a white stripe on the tail.
 The first-year male and the juvenile resemble the female, but the first-year male is larger and the juvenile is less distinctly marked.